hbr/fmlib/src/sdoc/datastructures/array.rst

         ...

-The search key is in many case only a part of the items in the array.
+The search key is in many cases only a part of the items in the array.
 Therefore we need a function ``key_of`` to extract the search key from an item.
 The comparison function ``compare`` defines the order of the keys with the standard semantics used in ocaml